-- Read the College Profile and Student Life sections of the catalog. - Submit a completed application and the Self-Reference form including essay. - Submit a Pastoral and a Personal reference form. - Submit applicable transcripts from accredited institutions (e.g., high school, home school, GED, college). - Submit ACT or SAT scores (if applicable). - Submit a photograph.
+- Submit applicable transcripts from accredited institutions (e.g., high school, home school, GED, college). - Submit ACT or SAT scores (if applicable). - Submit a photograph.
 The photograph is optional; however, we would really love to be able to put a face and name together. - Graduate applicants must supply their undergraduate transcript demonstrating completion of a bachelor's degree and resume.

-Master's Degree in Education
+Master's Degree in Education Applicants